cesarParra/lwc-signals/README.md

 ```

 > ❗`$reactTo` should be used inside a getter to make sure that the UI updates when the value changes.
-> Keep reading to see other ways to react to changes in the store.
+> Keep reading to see other ways to react to changes in the signals.

 <div style="text-align: center;">
     <img src="./doc-assets/counter-example.gif" alt="Counter Example" />